jeffblankenburg/alexa/README.md

 ## Alexa Sample Code

 I have created a bunch of sample code for you to easily understand the basics of an Alexa skill.
-These are all part of this repository, so cloning/downloading will get you a local copy of everything.
+These are all part of this repository, so cloning/downloading this will get you a local copy of everything.

 * Managing State
 * Creating Cards